Shocka: 2008-2011: Career beginnings and Marvell

 Shocka was born and raised in Broadwater Farm in Tottenham, North London.
-He experienced a lot of things whilst growing up here including crime and poverty, and wishes to shine a positive light on an area that has seen so much negativity.
+He experienced a lot of things whilst growing up there including crime and poverty, and wishes to shine a positive light on an area that has seen so much negativity.
 He began his musical journey in 2008, when he released his first mixtape "Beast on the Loose" which led him in joining the Grime group Marvell, alongside Vertex and Double S. Marvell were noted for being one of the first UK rap group to adopt of the direct-to-fan mentality that most musicians have now accepted; they released numerous mixtapes for free via their own blog, which was consistently updated with singles including Tim Westwood freestyles to studio encounters with Drake and Rihanna.
 The BBC named Marvell as "Hot for 2010" alongside Tinie Tempah, Chip, Skepta and Diversity.
 During this time, Shocka also worked with Ghetts' Grime collective "The Movement", alongside Devlin, Wretch 32, and Scorcher.
 Marvell were eventually signed by Grime label Risky Roadz in 2011.
 However, the debut single by Marvell didn't perform as expected, and Risky Roadz later dropped Marvell.
 This eventually led Shocka to cope with mental health issues.